Quillhash/QuillAudit_Reports/README.md

 **Misconfigured functions**: In some cases, smart contracts have functions that are misconfigured, allowing attackers to exploit them and steal funds.
 For example, the SQUID token scam involved a misconfigured smart contract function that allowed hackers to steal $3.38 million from investors
 # Why Us ?

-We at **QuillAudits** are a team of experienced Blockchain architects, developers and auditors following best in class security standards to secure your smart contracts.
-To deliver this level of service to our clients, we follow a rigorous process by not only find security risk or vulnerability in your smart contract, but also suggesting the best solution to overcome from those issues, individually deduced by our highly skilled auditors.
+At **QuillAudits**, our team comprises seasoned blockchain architects, developers, and auditors who rigorously adhere to industry-leading security standards to safeguard your smart contracts.
+Our commitment extends beyond merely identifying security risks or vulnerabilities; we provide tailored solutions, meticulously crafted by our highly skilled auditors.

+- **Trusted by 50+ Exchanges for Audits**
+- Preferred Audit Partner for Core Projects on Polygon and Fuse
-**- Highly Experienced Blockchain Development & Security team.**
+- A Team of Highly Experienced Security Auditors

-**- Intelligent In-house static analyser and formal verification Tools.**

-**- Enhanced Security Measures.**

-**- Customized audit report with in-depth representation of each identified vulnerability.**

-**- Bug Bounty Campaign.**
+- In-House Intelligent Static Analysis and Formal Verification Tools
+- Extensive Functional Testing Across Various Frameworks (e.g., Hardhat, Foundry)
+- Real-World Attack Simulation Using AI Models During Testing
+- Customized Audit Reports with Comprehensive Vulnerability Details and Executive Summaries, Ensuring Accessibility to Non-Technical Stakeholders

-**- Quill Red Team Assessments.**
+- Internal Red Team and Bug Bounty Programs

-**- Strategic Long-Term Partnerships**

-**- Free Consultancy to improve architecture and save gas usage with free Re-evaluation after initial bug fixing.**

-**- Best in class pricing models.**
+- Long-Term Affiliation Models
+- Free Consultation to Enhance Architecture and Optimize Gas Usage, with Free Re-evaluation Post Initial Bug Fixes
+- Best-In-Class Pricing without any compromise on Quality
+- A Proven Track Record: None of Our Audited Contracts Have Been Hacked
+- Post-Audit Support: We Offer Assistance for Any Queries or Concerns Arising After the Audit, Along with Exposure Through Social Channels, Free AMAs, and Connection with Developers and Security Experts Through Our Academy Initiative
+- Post-Audit Insurance Coverage: We Provide Insurance for Your Protocol, Ensuring Investor Confidence

+Choose QuillAudits for uncompromising security and peace of mind in the world of blockchain and DApps.